swiftlang/swift/docs/SIL.rst

 Releases the box or reference type represented by ``%0``.
 If the release operation brings the retain count of the value to zero, the referenced object is destroyed and its memory is deallocated.
-A stack-allocated box must not be released to reference count zero; it must instead be deallocated with a ``dealloc_ref stack`` instruction.
+A stack-allocated box must not be released to reference count zero; it must instead be destroyed manually and then deallocated with a ``dealloc_ref stack`` instruction.
 Releasing an address or value type is an error.

 destroy_addr
 ````````````